What is Yard Waste?

 Reasons to Recycle Yard Waste

-- The City's Yard Waste Recycling Program will enhance the environment by reducing the amount of solid waste going to the landfill and produce a valuable resource.
+- The City's Yard Waste Recycling Program will enhance the environment by reducing the amount of solid waste going to landfill and producing a valuable resource.
 This program, along with similar efforts by other jurisdictions, will extend the life span of the landfill, and produce natural compost material for use in gardens.

 - Backyard compost your small brush, grass clippings, leaves, sod, etc. Composting yard waste recycles nutrients back into the yard and saves landfill space.